 Are you looking for the best diapers for your sensitive baby?

 You're not alone!
 Many parents struggle to find diapers that don't cause their baby's skin to burn and itch.
 There are many disposable diaper brands claiming theirs to be sensitive skin diapers.
-That's why we've put together a list of the best diapers for sensitive skin, based on hours of research and on expert opinions.
+That's why we've put together a list of the best diapers for sensitive skin, based on hours of research and expert opinions.

 We want to help you find the perfect hypoallergenic diaper for your little one, so they can feel comfortable and happy.
 We personally recommend bamboo diapers since they contain more natural and less harmful ingredients, making them better for your baby's sensitive skin and for the environment.
-We include recommendations for all types of disposable or cloth diapers, so you can choose what's best for your baby.

 Read on to learn more about each type of diaper and find the perfect one for your baby!